 Use the microwave to cut 45 minutes off the second rise of yeast doughs.

-- After shaping the dough per your recipe directions, place it in glass loaf pan(s) or on nonmetal baking pan(s) that fit in your microwave oven.
+- After shaping the dough per your recipe directions, place it in a glass loaf pan(s) or on nonmetal baking pan(s) that fit in your microwave oven.